phalcon-orphanage/docs/en/reference/models.rst

 .. _Phalcon_Db: ../api/Phalcon_Db.html

 Creating Models
 ---------------
 A model is a class that extends from Phalcon_Model_Base_.
-It must be placed in the models directory.A model file must contain a single class; its class name should be in camel case notation:
+It must be placed in the models directory.
+A model file must contain a single class; its class name should be in camel case notation:

 .. _Phalcon_Model_Base: ../api/Phalcon_Model_Base.html